Business war games: Competitive Success Playbook

+Classical Methodologies

 Market level

-Currently there are three schools of thought about business war game, depending on the underlying philosophy of their creators: "Business is War" war games, "Business is a Game" war games, and "Business is Business" war games.
+Traditionally there have been three schools of thought about business war game, depending on the underlying philosophy of their creators: "Business is War" war games, "Business is a Game" war games, and "Business is Business" war games.
 The three types have accordingly, different strengths and weaknesses, and are useful for different applications throughout business.

 "Business is War"

 Sometimes abbreviated as 'BIW' war games, 'Business is War' games are a direct adaptation from the military war games, and envision competitors as the "enemy" and the goal as "victory" in a market "battle".
 These games are based on mathematical modeling of contestable markets, including chaos theory, random variable generation (Monte Carlo simulations), and econometric modeling of demand and supply conditions.
 Participants’ generated moves are fed into computer program which generates optimal solutions in the mathematical space.
 Not surprisingly these games come with a high price tag, and are advocated by large consulting firms which tend to work with the US military establishment.